What is the Best Beginner Drum Set?

 - Bad experiences with shipping

-- MATERIAL-Real Wood Shells,high gloss finish all drums,and the drum skin adopts double-layer oil skin, good elasticity and longer use time
+- MATERIAL-Real Wood Shells,high gloss finish all drums,and the drum skin adopts single-layer oil skin

 - EXCELLENT WORKMANSHIP-The bottom of the drum has a ringing chord, and when the drums are played, the chord and the drum surface resonate, causing the music to sound.